Do You Ever Find It Ironic . . .

 What I Didn’t Include: Baking Soda

 Though baking soda won’t cure a UTI, it will lower the pH of urine so that it doesn’t burn.
-Though pain relief is a good thing and possibly appropriate at times, I think it’s better to raise the pH and kill the pathogenic microbes rather than lower it and ease discomfort.
+Though pain relief is a good thing and possibly appropriate at times, some folks think it’s a better idea to raise pH and kill the pathogenic microbes rather than lower it and ease discomfort.

 So There You Go!